Peachy Chicken PitasJump to Recipe

 Stop what you are doing right now (okay, after you read this) and go buy some peaches.
 This is solidly the best few weeks of the year for peaches and I can’t help but want to stick them in everything I make.

-Cobblers and the like are easy peach fodder, but I’m really glad you guys voted for something savory last week.
+Cobblers and the like are easy peach fodder, but savory peach dishes are also delicious.
 After all, the sweet peach can work really well with a savory dish, especially if that dish has a touch of heat to it.

 These Chicken Salad Pitas have been my lunch for the last few days and the only thing I wish is that they would be my lunch for the next few days as well.
 They are a breeze to stir together and make a perfect late summer lunch or dinner!